-Team Rochester events require teams of three players each, and two teams are seated at each table for the draft.
-Team members sit opposite the opposing team's player with the same designation.
+Team Rochester Draft events require teams of three players each, and two teams are seated at each table for the draft.
+Team members sit clockwise in A-B-C order around the table.
 (For example, in a three-person team event, players sit around the table clockwise in this order: 1A, 1B, 1C, 2A, 2B, 2C.)